RubenGres/wtfood/backend/README.md

 This folder contains the backend of the food-dysmorphia (FD) project.

 Image recognition is made using CLIP from the `recognized classes.json` list.
+All prompts send to the LLM are in the `llm_prompts.json` file.
 The image generation backend is based on an ComfyUI instance.
 All configuration variables can be configured in the `.env` file.

 # Installation